zaunerc/eclipserunnerplugin/README.md

 Or you can just use the provided launch config (`Runtime_Eclipse_With_Runner_Plugin.launch`).

-You can the import the projects located ar `eclipserunnerplugin/git/eclipserunnerplugin/testprojects/`.
+You can the import the projects located at `eclipserunnerplugin/git/eclipserunnerplugin/testprojects/`.
 These projects contain a set of launch configurations you can use when working on the Eclipse Runner Plugin.

 History
 -------

+### 2021-05-11 Version 1.3.6 various changes

+- Update target platform to latest Eclipse release.
+- Do not use custom bundles for hamcrest / mockito anymore (see #4).

 ### 2020-06-08 Version 1.3.5 various changes